 This is only one possible sequence of execution among many others.
 Some may even provide mutual exclusion but we cannot dwell on that.
 According to murphy’s law “Anything that can go wrong will go wrong“.
 So like all easy things the Lock Variable Synchronization method comes with its fair share of Demerits but its a good starting point for us to develop better Synchronization Algorithms to take care of the problems that we face here.

 This article is contributed by Siddhant Bajaj 2.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.